skarthik1015/Terraform-Sagemaker-XGBoost/README.md

 # Terraform-Sagemaker-XGBoost
-MLOps pipeline with XGBoost Pipeline on AWS Sagemaker using Terraform
+MLOps pipeline with XGBoost on AWS Sagemaker using Terraform